RigoBlock/rigoblock-website/_grgtoken/02_grgtoken.md

 ---
-title:  "the role of the GRG token"
+title:  "The role of the GRG token"
 subtitle: "02.
 GRG token"
 slug: "grgtoken-02-grgtoken"
 animation: true